 If you need a quick and easy Easter dessert idea, these Chocolate Covered Peanut Butter Eggs are perfect for you!
-They’re so cute, tasty and festive for Easter!
+They’re so cute, simple to make, tasty and festive for Easter!

 Chocolate Covered Peanut Butter Eggs